 Tolbachik volcano in Kamchatka

-This is the volcanic range situated on the east of the Kamchatka peninsula and the part of the Klyuchevskaya Group of the volcanoes.
+This is the volcanic range situated on the east of the Kamchatka peninsula and the part of the Klyuchevskaya Group.
 It is located 343 kilometers away from Petropavlovsk-Kamchatsky capital city of the peninsula.
 The range was created by two merged stratovolcanoes located on the base of the ancient shield volcano.
-This is extinct Ostry (Sharp) Tolbachik volcano with broken summit (3 682 meters) and active Plosky (Flat) Tolbachik volcano (3 140 meters).
+This is extinct Ostry (Sharp) Tolbachik with broken summit (3 682 meters) and active Plosky (Flat) Tolbachik (3 140 meters).

 The river with the same name “Tolbachik” flows near the volcano, its length is 148 kilometers.